Overnight care can help you to get a good night’s sleep when you would otherwise be worried about the welfare of your loved one.

 Overnight care can seem daunting at first, especially since the nighttime hours tend to be ones in which we most value our privacy.
 However, when your loved one can no longer get a good night’s sleep, an overnight carer be an ideal solution for all concerned.

 It sounds obvious, but the biggest advantage of an overnight carer is that they provide overnight support.
 It’s well documented that older people experience higher levels of sleep fragmentation, meaning they wake-up more frequently in the night.
-Hiring an overnight carer means someone will be there to support your loved one when they wake, whether in pain, disorientated, or simply wanting to use the bathroom.

 Peace of mind